Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 40
   scene_title: "Change of mind"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene40.jpg
-  narration: "<p>"Why didn't you tell me before!?" shouted PARG's leader, Kolchak.</p><p>"But, general, we tried to..." stuttered a scared soldier.</p><p>"Trying is not enough!
-Make peace with the poor Vietnam, they suffered enough" cut short Kolchak</p><p>Then it whispered to himself: "And now what do I do with all those catapults?
-They can't even launch a 90 kg projectile over 300 meters"</p><p>He glimpsed at the map and then came up with a genius idea: they will use them against Uzbekistan, an enemy they actually border with!</p><p>"Sometimes my genius is... almost frightening" he smiled to himself.</p>"
+  narration: "<p>“Why didn't you tell me before!?” shouted PARG's leader, Kolchak.</p><p>“But, general, we tried to...” stuttered a scared soldier.</p><p>“Trying is not enough!
+Make peace with the poor Vietnam, they suffered enough” cut short Kolchak</p><p>Then it whispered to himself: “And now what do I do with all those catapults?
+They can't even launch a 90 kg projectile over 300 meters”</p><p>He glimpsed at the map and then came up with a genius idea: they will use them against Uzbekistan, an enemy they actually border with!</p><p>“Sometimes my genius is... almost frightening” he smiled to himself.</p>"
 - scene_number: 41
   scene_title: "Yeah, they're a little confused but they got the spirit."
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene41.jpg